Emerge/level-subkey/README.md

   + alias(alias, callback): create a alias for this subkey.
     * Alias Process Way
       * transparent alias: all operations on an alias will be passed to the real key.
+        * get/put/batch/alias/readStream/writeStream are passed to the real key.
+        * the post/pre hook is not passed.
+        * the del itself is not passed.
       * subkey._value is the original the value of the key(alias point ot the another key).
       * subkey.value is the real value:
         * value = if @_realKey? then @_realKey._value else @_value